 A question or request?

 Have a question about personal data security or make a request?
-Please contact us by email: info@twentepersoneelsdiensten.nl or by phone 0546 - 578 898.
+If so, please contact us via e-mail: info@twentepersoneelsdiensten.nl or via telephone number 0546 - 578 898.

 In case of complaints, you can contact our Data Protection Officer, also known as Data Privacy Officer (DPO), directly.